Lotayou7355608/openpose-occlusion-test/README.md

 __Description__

 Run the script `pose_estimator_test.py` and sees everything for yourself.

 The required pose-estimator model file can be downloaded at: https://yadi.sk/d/blgmGpDi3PjXvK

 __Prerequsites__

 tqdm

 Keras

 numpy

 skimage

 h5py

+Please note that Keras is merged into tensorflow now, so it's now `from tensorflow.keras` instead of `from keras`